Very Very Important Plan for 10 Days Economics Class 12

 Measures to Improve Agricultural Marketing

-(i) Regulated markets (ii) Infrastructural facilities (iii) Co-operartive marketing
+(i) Regulated markets (ii) Infrastructural facilities (iii) Co-operative marketing

 (iv) Different policy instrument Like MSP, Buffer stock etc.